Aromatherapy Essential Oil Safety Tips: What You Need to Know

 Can you overuse essential oils?
 Yes.

-Even diluted EO can add up if used too often for too long.
+Even diluted essential oils can add up if used too often for too long.

 Overusing these potent plant extracts can lead to unintended side effects, including skin irritation, headaches, nausea, or hormone imbalances.

-For a real-world example, check out Lavender and Tea Tree Oil Overexposure: A Cautionary Tale section later in this post to learn more about the potential effects of prolonged daily use.
+For a real-world example, check out my post, Using Lavender Essential Oil Around Children: Sorting Out the Research, to learn more about the potential effects of prolonged daily use.

 Remember, essential oils work best when used sparingly and mindfully.